 Luciano Pavarotti Opera House

-In 1838 the construction of the new Opera house in Modena was entrusted to Architect Francesco Vandelli, who was inspired by the greatest Italian theatres.
+In 1838 the construction of the new Opera house was entrusted to Architect Francesco Vandelli, who was inspired by the greatest Italian theatres.

 In the street, you will notice the grandeur of its facade compared to the other buildings.
 Almost narrow in its position, the theatre has got its original neoclassical facade with four Doric columns that frame the central structure.
 The interiors are richly decorated as it should be for an opera house of a certain importance.